Soumyadeep-Sinha/E-Hospital/readme.md

 --> Mobile optimized.
 --> Dynamic error and alert pages.

+### Additional Functions

+--> Admin control.
+--> Dedicated pages and server for Admin.
+--> Complete control to Admin.
+--> NEW : Chatbox feature added for both user and Admin.
+--> Secure authentication enabled for admin and some userside routes.

-Things to take care :
+### Things to take care :

---> Navigation bar (header) is partially fuctional (I plan to change the navbar style in future).
 --> additional Node modules might be needed.
 --> The app.js has some console logs wich are unecessary but I have kept them for debugging purposes.
+--> the project needs to run on three independent servers to work with full functionality.

+### Installation: ###
+Make sure to open the terminal in the correct directory.

+--> install the following modules in the main folder. (run the following commands in terminal.)
+1) npm i express
+2) npm i body-parser
+3) npm i mongodb-sessions
+4) npm i express-sessions
+5) npm i mongoose
+6) npm i ejs

+--> install the following modules in the Chat folder. (run the following commands in terminal.)
+1) npm i express
+2) npm i socket.io

+-->optional module
+1) nodemon can be installed to easier operation.

+Running the project
+1) In the main folder run the app.js file using node or nodemon --> this will run in localhost:3000
+1) In the same folder run the admin.js file using node or nodemon --> this will run on localhost:4000
+3) In the Chat folder run the chat_server.js file using node or nodemon --> this will run on localhost:3500

+~ All modern browsers are supported.

-### the app can crash under some cicumstances most of them are handled by errors but still few may occour. ###
+### the app can crash under some cicumstances most of them are handled but still few may occour. ###